dakep/pense-rpkg/cran-comments.md

+- Update to remove the use of `:::` to access internal functions.
-Major refactoring of code and new functionality.
+- Major refactoring of code and new functionality.
-This also fixes the segfault error on Solaris.
+- Fixes the segfault error on Solaris.

 ## Test environments
 * local OS X 10.15.6, R version 4.0.2 Patched